karinamio/swotpad/README.md

 swotpad
 =======

-A personal development web application.
+A platform to crowdsource ideas.